alixlam/fmristroke/paper.md

 authors:
   - name: Alix Lamouroux
     orcid:
-    equal-contrib: true
     affiliation: "1, 2"
+  - name: Giulia Lioi
+    orcid:
+    affiliation: "1"
+  - name: Julie Coloigner
+    orcid:
+    affiliation: "2"
+  - name: Pierre Maurel
+    orcid:
+    affiliation: "2"
+  - name: Nicolas Farrugia
+    orcid:
+    affiliation: "1"

 affiliations:
  - name: IMT Atlantique, Lab-STICC UMR CNRS 6285 F-29238, France
    index: 1
- - name: Inria
+ - name: Univ Rennes, Inria, CNRS, Inserm
    index: 2
 date: 20 December 2023
 bibliography: paper.bib
 ---

 # Summary
 Functional Magnetic Resonance Imaging (fMRI) is a widely used neuroimaging technique for the analysis of neural activity and functional connectivity.
 However, fMRI signal is inherently noisy and susceptible to various artifacts, compromising the accuracy and reliability of derived analyses.
-This becomes particularly critical when dealing with stroke patients, given the added complexities associated with their neurological condition.
+This becomes particularly critical when dealing with stroke patients, given the added complexitiy associated with their neurological condition.
 Specific preprocessing and denoising are integral steps to identify the nuisance sources and mitigate their effect on fMRI analysis.
-To address these consideration, we introduce fMRIStroke, a functional magnetic resonance imaging (fMRI) data quality checks and preprocessing pipeline tailored specifically for stroke data. fMRIStroke works as an add-on to typical preprocessing pipeline.
+To address these considerations, we introduce fMRIStroke, a functional magnetic resonance imaging (fMRI) data quality checks and preprocessing pipeline tailored specifically for stroke data. fMRIStroke works as an add-on to typical preprocessing pipeline.
 Leveraging on a commonly used fMRI preprocessing tool outputs (fMRIprep), fMRIStroke generates new quality check plots, computes additional confounds, and executes confound regression (denoising), providing preprocessed fMRI ready for neural activity or connectivity analysis.